Data analytics is studying raw data to conclude it.

 2. Increasing revenue

-Sporting organizations can better understand critical financials by analysing data.
+Sporting organizations can better understand critical financials by analyzing data.
 This allows them to establish the optimal price for both clients and the organization.

 The Houston Astros, for example, employed data analytics to identify single-game ticket holders better.
 To convert them into season ticket holders while keeping current season ticket holders.